On the eigenproblem for Gaussian bridges: Introduction

-Note that its roots are not determined solely by the eigenvalues of the base process, but also require some information on its eigenfunctions.
+Note that the roots of \eqref{beq} are not determined solely by the eigenvalues of the base process, but also require some information on its eigenfunctions.

-The objective of this paper is to show how equations \eqref{phit} and \eqref{beq} can be used to construct asymptotic approximation for the solutions to the bridge eigenproblem \eqref{beig}, given the exact asymptotics of the Karhunen--Lo\'{e}ve expansion for the corresponding base process.
+The objective of this paper is to show how equations \eqref{beq} and \eqref{phit} can be used to construct asymptotic approximation for the solutions to the bridge eigenproblem \eqref{beig}, given the exact asymptotics of the eigenvalues and eigenfunctions of the corresponding base process.